nicm42/100-days-of-code-v2/coding challenge.md

 **28th May 2020**
 Did the contacts section and some desktop layout bits.
 Got stuck on sizing something, so I am hoping it will become obvious tomorrow.

+**29th May 2020**
+Spent some time adding effects and changing my mind a lot.
+Looking at examples on codepen was really helpful for deciding what I wanted to do.